chevah/geck/content/generic.rst

   Once a code was approved for review, reviewers are also responsible for that code.

-* Write all code as it will be written once and read thousand times.
+* Write all code as if it will be written once and read a thousand times.
   Write code for maximum readability.

 * When you need a trade-off between readability and code duplication, choose to have a code less readable but without duplication.

-* Write code as it will be used by humans, not a machine.
-You are not a compiler / interpretor.
+* Write code as it will be used by humans, not by a machine.
+You are not a compiler / interpreter.

 * Optimization should come second and only if really needed.
 Don't use clever tricks and other optimization to early.